 Frauke Wiese from DTU Copenhagen presented ways and ideas of increasing transparency of modelling and gave an overview of the most important requirements, the advantages as well as the development and status in Europe.
 The presentation was supplemented by material from Maria Rosa Virdis from ENEA, that critically dealt with the topic.
 A lively discussion of how to increase transparency in modelling followed the introductory presentations.
 The contributions and results of the discussion will also be summarised in a technical note.

 As a third topic, Judith Voss-Stemping from IDDRI moderated a session on how to communicate modelling results to policy makers.
-She presented insights from the Deep Decarbonization Pathways Project on how to develop policy relevant narratives, supplemented by technical note that participants received in advance.
-After that, Pedro Barata (Portugal, Get2C) presented hands-on experiences on the development of national narratives on the 2050 carbon-neutrality goal in Portugal.
-In addition, inputs from Robert Jeszke (Poland), Giovanni Perella (Italy) and Levente Koczoh (Hungary) dealt with specific national experiences followed by discussion with the audience.
-This session closed with a discussion on what needs to be included in narratives and how these narratives should be presented to the different stakeholders.
+She presented insights from the Deep Decarbonization Pathways Project on how to develop policy-relevant narratives, supplemented by technical note that participants received in advance.
+After that, Pedro Barata (Portugal, Get2C) presented on hands-on experiences on the development of national narratives of the 2050 carbon-neutrality goal in Portugal.
+In addition, inputs from Robert Jeszke (Poland), Giovanni Perella (Italy) and Levente Koczoh (Hungary) dealt with specific national experiences followed by discussions with the audience.
 A technical note will also be prepared for this topic.